 If we look at the definitions for the words 'dogged' and 'doggedness,' we see this same quality that describes a dog: "stubbornly unyielding" and "persistent determination."
 This 'doggedness' perfectly describes one who is 'whole-hearted,' and fits the description of the faith and determination exhibited by Caleb!

 Let us now notice that Caleb is called "the son of Jephunneh."
 This name 'Jephunneh' is a Hebrew word, whose derivative root word means "turn around, look, and prepare."
 The phrase "son of" has the prophetic meaning of "having the characteristics of."
-The phrase "Caleb the son of Jephunneh" occurs 15 times, which number speaks of "entering His Rest" and of "Yahuweh's Sabbaths" (Not "Jewish" sabbaths, but "MY" Sabbaths – His annual Biblical Festivals).
+The phrase "Caleb the son of Jephunneh" occurs 15 times, which number speaks of "entering His Rest" and of "Yahuweh's Sabbaths" – Not "Jewish" sabbaths, but "MY" Sabbaths – Yahuweh's weekly and annual Biblical Festivals, the appointed times in which Yahuweh has commanded His people to assemble together (See Leviticus 23:2,4).

 Taken together, the phrase "Caleb the son of Jephunneh" reveals to us one of the main characteristics of the preparing of the Bride is to Repent — to turn around, and begin to walk whole-heartedly in Yahuweh's commandments, statutes, judgments, and precepts, and to begin to Honour His Sabbaths.